atishdixit16/atishdixit16.github.io/content/project/example/index.md

 ---
-title: Multilevel deep reinforcement learning
+title: Multilevel Deep Reinforcement Learning Framework
 summary: An example of using the in-built project page.
 tags:
   - Deep Learning